Preparing for the unexpected: Planning for long-term care solutions

 You'll want to consider whether to insure one partner or both and how much coverage for each.
 It may be helpful to have your financial advisor run multiple scenarios with different coverage options to understand which options make the most financial sense.

-But you're also bearing the entire cost yourself.
-If you have significant care needs without enough income or savings to cover the costs, this can impact the quality of care you receive (as you may be limited by what you can afford), as well as have negative financial implications for you and your family.
+But you'll also bear the entire cost yourself.
+If you have significant care needs but don't have enough income or savings to cover the costs, this can impact the quality of care you receive as well as have negative financial implications for you and your family.

-To ensure you understand the impacts, work with your financial advisor to run scenarios to see how a long-term care event would affect your retirement and legacy, if that's important to you.
-For example:
+To help you understand the impacts, work with your financial advisor to run scenarios to see how a LTC event would affect your retirement and legacy, if that's important to you.

 Transferring the risk to an insurance company can mitigate some of the planning uncertainty.
-When considering an insurance policy, be sure that you understand what criteria will need to be met for the policy to pay benefits, including what counts as chronic illness.
+When considering an insurance policy, be sure that you understand the criteria for the policy to pay benefits, including what counts as chronic illness.

 Additionally, keep in mind that most policies have a waiting period (known as the elimination period) before benefits begin.
 You'll want to make sure you have enough savings to cover your expenses during this period (typically 90 days).